 The back portions of the Clubmobiles could also open up into makeshift lounges, fitted with seats where soldiers could sit and talk amongst themselves and perhaps even flirt with the beautiful young women who made the donuts.

-The Donut Dollies Of Other Wars
+The Donut Dollies Of Vietnam And Korea

 After World War II, Donut Dollies offered their services during the Korean War and the Vietnam War as well.
 A total of 899 Donut Dollies served in South Korea from 1953 to 1973.